-Based on the information that is publicly available to the Company and within the knowledge of the Directors as at the date of this report, the company has maintained the prescribed public float required by the GEM Listing Rules since the Listing Date and up to the date of this report.
+Based on the information that is publicly available to the Company and within the knowledge of the Directors as at the date of this report, the Company has maintained the prescribed public float required by the GEM Listing Rules during the year ended 31 December 2019.

-DIRECTORS' INTEREST IN COMPETING BUSINESS
+INTEREST IN COMPETING BUSINESS

-The Directors are not aware of any business or interest of the Directors nor our controlling shareholders nor any of their respective close associates that competes or may compete, directly or indirectly, with the Group's business and any other conflicts of interest which any such person has or may have with the Group during the year.
+The Directors are not aware of any business or interest of the Directors nor our controlling shareholders nor our substantial shareholders nor any of their respective close associates that competes or may compete, directly or indirectly, with the Group's business and any other conflicts of interest which any such person has or may have with the Group during the year.